 Drugs that most commonly cause this disorder are older neuroleptics, including :

 Newer drugs are less likely to cause tardive dyskinesia but are not without risk.

 How is it treated?

 There is no standard treatment for tardive dyskinesia.
-In many cases the medication will be adjusted to use the lowest possible dose, or discontinued if at all possible.
+Most interventions focus on adjusting the medication thought to be causing tardive dyskinesia.
+In many cases neuroleptic medications will be adjusted to use the lowest possible dose, or discontinued if at all possible.
 Stopping the medication is a gradual process, lowering the doses 10 to 25 percent every one to three months.
 Replacing the neuroleptic drug with other medications may help some patients.
-Other drugs such as benzodiazepines, adrenergic antagonists, and dopamine agonists may also be beneficial.
+Other drugs such as tranquilizers like benzodiazepines and medicines that mimic the effect of dopamine, may also be beneficial.
 Symptoms of tardive dyskinesia may remain even after the medication is stopped.
 However, with careful management, some symptoms may improve or disappear with time.

 Tardive Dyskinesia/ Tardive Dystonia National Assoc.